Governors

 Sarah teaches a range of modules, supervises Doctoral students and is an active researcher.
 Her work focuses on motivating the next generation of educators to strive for excellence in their chosen profession.
 Her current research explores ITE student preparedness to address homophobic bullying in primary and secondary schools.
 She also has a keen interest in gender issues.

-Gurpreet Dehal BA MSc MRes, Vice-Chair of Governing Council and Chair of Remuneration Committee
+Gurpreet Dehal BA MSc MRes, Chair of Governing Council

-Gurpreet was appointed as an independent member of Governing Council in September 2021.
+Gurpreet was appointed as an independent member of the Governing Council and as Chair-Elect in September 2021.
+He became Pro-Chancellor and Chair of the Governing Council in August 2023, having previously held the roles of Vice-Chair of the Governing Council and Chair of the Remuneration Committee.
 He has been involved in Higher Education since 2010, first as a Council Member at Royal Holloway, University of London, and then in a national regulatory role.
 This was initially as a Board member of the Higher Education Funding Council for England and then subsequently with the Office for Students from its inception in 2018.

-His non-executive experience includes trusteeships with multi-academy trusts, as well as Board roles in the infrastructure and finance sectors.
+His non-executive experience includes trusteeships with multi-academy trusts and with a counselling charity, as well as Board roles in defence, infrastructure and finance.
 He has also advised the government on improving access to dormant assets for the public good.

 Gurpreet's earlier career was in risk management, financial planning and business leadership for global trading and lending businesses.
 These included organisations such as Merrill Lynch and Credit Suisse, where he was a Managing Director and Chief Operating Officer.